 There are many industries or jobs where employees receive Tips and Gratuities; i.e. hair stylist, barbers, servers, door person, bellhop, porter, car attendant, etc. And often there are questions about whether these have to be reported and, of course, how to report them.
 If you are employed in one of these jobs, here are some things you need to know:

-- All income that you earn in Canada through employment should be reported on your personal tax return; including tips and gratuities.
-Some employers will keep track of them and report it on your T4 for you while others will not.
+- ALL income that you earn in Canada, through employment, should be reported on your personal tax return, including tips and gratuities.
+Some employers will keep track of them and report it on your T4, while others will not.

 - Regardless of whether your employer does or doesn’t, according to CRA, it is the responsibility of the TAXPAYER to keep track of how much you receive and report it accordingly.
 If you file your own tax return, these would be reported on Line 104 of the T1 General.

 The Employer’s responsibility is to deduct CPP contributions and EI premiums plus pay their share of these however the following question needs to be asked first.

 What does that mean?
 In laymen’s terms, we need to determine whether the tips are considered to be paid by the employer, CONTROLLED TIPS, or whether they are considered to have been paid by the client, DIRECT TIPS.

 CONTROLLED TIPS are where the tips are tracked and distributed by the employer and as such, are considered to be paid by the employer.
 Some examples include:

 - the employer adds a mandatory service charge or percentage to a client’s bill to cover tips; i.e. at a restaurant, sometimes there is a automatic tip added for parties greater than 6 or 8 people

 - tips are allocated to employees using a sharing formula determined by the employer; i.e. this is sometimes the case where servers share their tips with kitchen staff